 While many Continuing Education courses have special attendance requirements, 80 percent attendance is the general requirement for Continuing Education if the individual is to receive a Certificate of Completion from the College.
 Students should take note of attendance requirements upon beginning a course of instruction since requirements are announced at the beginning of every course.
 Be sure to ask about State Regulated courses that require a specific number of hours to qualify for a certification from a credentialing body.

-A student may not audit a course or any portion thereof without first paying the entire tuition
+A student may not audit a course or any portion thereof without first paying the entire tuition and fee.

 Continuing Professional Education (CPEs)

 Palo Alto College is approved by the State Board for Educator Certification to provide CPE activities to Educators for certificate renewal purposes.
 All Texas Educators who hold a Standard Certificate must renew it every five (5) years.
 As a condition of renewal, superintendents and principals will be required to complete 200 clock hours of CPE, and all other educators must complete 150 hours.